A magical aristocratic villa set within an exotic park

 The original villa was originally built in the 1500s, as a hunting lodge by the Baron of Montefalco, who considered the area, which was blessed with abundant streams, forests teeming with wild animals and easy access to Palermo, ideal for his needs.
 Over the centuries, Villa Tasca has been owned by some of Sicily’s most illustrious noble families who altered and improved the property.
 The last significant changes were made in the mid-to late 18th century and the neo-classical form and decorative treasures we see today mainly date from that period.

 The enchantment begins as soon as you drive down through an elegant avenue of palm trees.
 Stepping inside the large and well-lit interiors of the villa you’ll be surrounded by graceful furnishings, antiques, family paintings and historic attributes including vaulted ceilings and by wonderful pastoral frescoes and tile-work that transmit the same balance of liveliness and serenity found in the garden.
-There are a four spacious suites (8 people); two extra beds can can be placed upon request in each room (further 8 people) bringing the maximum capacity to 16 guests (8+8).
+There are a four spacious suites (8 people); eventually extra beds can can be placed upon request, please enquire.

 The sunshine will certainly beckon you outside and the spectacular gardens offer plenty of opportunities for enjoying Sicily’s incredible weather.
 The oasis which protects the villa is one of Sicily's most emblematic Victorian-era Romantic gardens.
 The garden is full of citrus orchards and majestic century-old trees.
 There are myriad sitting areas, tree-lined promenades, a lake, fountains, crumbling grottoes, statues and miniature neo-classical follies.
 The curvilinear stone-bordered pathways and the lush tropical vegetation carry you away into a rich world of silence and suggestion.
 The English lawns, which have replaced the old flower beds while maintaining their original form, allow you to enjoy the garden even in everyday life with lightness and simplicity.
 The huge, irregularly shaped swimming pool add a sense of fun and divertimento.